Ensono/amido.github.io/docs/index.md

 By massively shrinking sprint 0 Stacks gets you productive very quickly.
 First time users should be up and running in an hour.
 Familiar users, with all the required software installed and cloud accounts set up, can get a boilerplated solution up and running in the cloud in five minutes.

 But there's more to Stacks than saving time.
-Ensono has thought deeply about the technology choices Stacks offers.
+Amido has thought deeply about the technology choices Stacks offers.
 Our long experience of delivering successful projects means we know which technologies work well and which work best together.
 This experience has informed our choices of platforms, services and functions that Stacks offers, which means that using Stacks reduces risk.
 You can be totally confident that the test frameworks Stacks offers when you're building a REST API in Java, or the CI/ CD pipelines for your C# event listener, or the compute options for your Node SSR web app are going to work well.

 ## How does it work